Habrador/Unity-Programming-Patterns/README.md

 * If you ever done some editor scripting in Unity, you know that you can use SetDirty() to mark an object as dirty or you can even mark the entire scene as dirty.
 Now Unity will understand that you have changed something and those changes should be saved when you save your scene.

 * Unity is using it in the physics system.
 A RigidBody doesn't have to be updated unless a force is applied to it.
 If the RigidBody is sleeping (not moving), a Dirty Flag is used so the physics system can ignore it.

+* I used this pattern when experimenting with Genetic Algorithms (GA) and the Traveling Salesman Problem (TSP) where you find the shortest path between multiple cities.
+The GA generates multiple solutions, like 100, to the TSP and then each iteration you evolve 100 better solutions by calculating a cost function, which is the distance between all cities.
+You can use "tournament selection" to find good solutions from the previous iteration to the next, which is basically picking 3 solutions and returns the solution with the shortest distance between all cities.
+I realized I didn't have to calculate the cost fuction 100 times each iteration because it's a costly operation.
+To optimize I only calculate the cost function of the cities being picked by the tournament selection.
+I kept track of which solution has had its cost fuction calculated by using a boolean which is set to false each iteration and then to true if the cost function had been run.